 Sending to a transcriptionist (your own typist in your SpeechLive account) please read this: Send dictations to a transcriptionist.

 Audio files can also be sent for deferred recognition to our speech to text service.
-If you choose this option, there will be a .rtf document attached when the job is returned, which you can download and proof read: Send dictations to speech to text.
+If you choose this option, there will be a .rtf document attached when the job is returned, which you can download and proof read: Send dictations to speech recognition.

 Alternatively, if you have no secretarial support but would still like your audio file to be processed by a human, then you can send it to our outsourced Transcription Service: Send dictations to transcription service.